LachlanSneddon/mm_rainfall_exercise/docs/readme.txt

-	The CSV files provided in future will be comma delimited Any machine running the scripts will have Python3 installed Any further development will be written in Python3 not Python2
+	The CSV files provided in future will be comma delimited Any machine running the scripts will have Python3 installed Any further development will be written in Python3 not Python2 Operators of the script have an understanding of invalid data

 ===========================================================================================
 ===========================================================================================